|

 away through the veins.
 Clients often feel deep warmth during the

 session and a tingling sensation long after the treatment has ended.
+Massage cupping is not an

 irritant to the skin or body.
 It draws the inflammation out, yet